mindspore-ai/docs/docs/mindformers/docs/source_en/acc_optimize/acc_optimize.md

 ### O0/O1 Graph Mode Dump

-MindSpore's Dump tool is enabled by configuring a JSON file, which Dumps out all the operator data in the network, saving the tensor and statistics in the statistic.csv table.
+MindSpore's Dump tool is enabled by configuring a JSON file, which dumps out all the operator data in the network, saving the tensor and statistics in the statistic.csv table.
 The following gives a JSON example of full operator Dump in (O0, O1) mode:

 ```json
 {